hdowens/projeul_sols/README.md

 q23 - all numbers which cannot be written as the sum of two abundant numbers

+q24 - millionth lexicographic permutation of the decimal digits, in lexicographical order.

 q25 - fib qu again, first num with 1000 digits

 q26 - longest recurring decimal in the range 1 / 1 <= n <= 1000 .
 Solved using multiplicative order principle.